 The key management personnel of the Academy Trust comprise the Trustees and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy Trust was £14,968 (2021 £NIL).
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy Trust was £28,098 (2022: £14,968).
+Key management personnel are remunerated through Derby Diocesan Academy Trust with associated staff costs recharged during the year.

-Within the year the central trust management team also included consultancy operational management by Richard Wetherall (Finance Director) and Sarah Ferguson (Chief Operating Officer).
-The cost for these services totalled £86,767 (2021: £107,400).
+Within the prior year the central trust management team also included consultancy operational management by Richard Wetherall (Finance Director) and Sarah Ferguson (Chief Operating Officer).
+The cost for these services totalled £86,767.